-N Clavel, S Robinson and R Wigley each receive a fee for their services as a Director, which is approved by the Board, mindful of the time commitment and responsibilities of their roles and of current market rates for comparable organisations and appointments.
+N Clavel, and M Kayser each receive a fee for their services as a Director, which is approved by the Board, mindful of the time commitment and responsibilities of their roles and of current market rates for comparable organisations and appointments.

-Remuneration decisions for 2022
+Remuneration decisions for 2023

-No annual bonuses are payable for the year ended 31 December 2022 (2021: £nil).
+No annual bonuses are payable for the year ended 31 December 2023 (2022: £nil).

-As announced by RNS on 18 October 2022, extensions were granted to the exercise period of options held by the Directors.
-This was to ensure that option exercises would be done where the options could be placed in an orderly manner which would not have been possible with the previously set dates.
+As announced by RNS on 28 December 2023, extensions were granted to the exercise period of options held by the Directors.
+See page 35.